-In Drogheda town centre, just a hundred yards or so up from the landmark St Lawrence’s Gate, Martin and Patricia McGowan’s small hotel is a 19th century double-fronted redbrick building and, with its broad stone steps leading up to the front door, bustling friendly staff and a sense of individuality, it creates a good impression from the outset.
+In Drogheda town centre, just a hundred yards or so up from the landmark St Laurence’s Gate, Martin and Patricia McGowan’s small hotel is a handsome Victorian double-fronted redbrick building and, with its broad stone steps leading up to the front door, bustling friendly staff and a sense of individuality, it creates a good impression from the outset.

 The site isn’t huge, but well-tended gardens and a gravelled carpark open up off the street to create a sense of space, and - although Patricia says (with justification) that they see it more as a restaurant with rooms - there’s a pleasant country house feeling about it, with fires (albeit gas), wood panelling and gilt framed pictures.

 The whole of the ground floor is dedicated to the business of eating and drinking in comfort, with a large formally appointed restaurant taking up one end and, at the other, a bar with a nice old-fashioned atmosphere and several adjoining rooms where daytime food and evening meals are served.

-It’s a listed building and, while that brings the charm of historical details such as stained glass windows, it has restricted the modernisation of bedrooms, which are necessarily compact with room for only a shower in almost all rooms (just three have a full bath).
+It’s a listed building and, while that brings the charm of historical details such as stained glass windows, it has restricted the modernisation of bedrooms, which are necessarily compact and just three tooms have space for a full bath.

 Rooms 16 (1 family, 14 shower only, 2 single, 1 disabled).
 B&B about €40pps, single about €60.

 Ceiling frescoes and murals depicting the Battle of the Boyne set the tone of this large oak-panelled room, which is set up smartly with linen-clad tables and gleaming glasses.

 A consistently high standard makes this a busy dining destination - prices are realistically moderate, but there are no short cuts in quality.

 An informative wine list reflects the hotel’s popularity as a wedding venue (more bubblies than half bottles) and, although representing the major areas, leans towards the old world, especially France.

 At busy times overflow tables are set up in the bar – the 'Gastrolounge'; complete with crisp white linen, fresh flowers and attentive service, this is no hardship.

 Gourmet evenings are a regular feature.